 During “soft” water season (ice break-up in late-spring to ice formation in early-fall), the most direct route to Knife Lake is via the Moose Chain to Birch Lake, through to Carp Lake, onto Melon then, Seed and finally, Knife.
 This is the route Dorothy often used with her aluminum canoe and motor.
 During the “hard” water season (passable ice on the lakes), Dorothy either used her snow machine or snowshoed to Moose Lake.
 During this time, there was also a winter route available that was slightly shorter.

-Knife Lake’s area is 3,712 acres with almost 30 miles of shoreline and is well over 100 feet at its deepest point.
+Knife Lake’s area is 4919.46 acres with 99 miles of shoreline and is over 170 feet at its deepest point.
 According to the Minnesota Pollution Control Agency, Knife Lake has good clarity and low algae levels throughout the open water season.
 Fish species present include burbot (eelpout), lake trout, lake whitefish, northern pike, rock bass, smallmouth bass, tullibee (cisco), walleye, yellow perch, short-head redhorse and white sucker.

 The remaining signs of Dorothy’s presence on the islands include the Ribbon Rock (moved here by Dorothy’s nephews), a lilac bush near the summer tent area and Point Cabin, and an English rose bush near the summer tent area.